wp-plugins/very-basic-content-restriction/readme.txt

 == Installation ==

-1. Upload `vers_basic_content_restrictions` to the `/wp-content/plugins/` directory
+1. Upload `very-basic-content-restriction` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the redirection link on the Options page.
-If left empty, users will be redirected to WP login.
+3. Configure the redirection link on the options page.
+If left empty, users will be redirected to your WP login page.

 == Frequently asked questions ==